Greenphx9/pokeemerald-expansion/README.md

 > Hang on poke**emerald**-expansion?
 I thought this was a Kanto-based hack?

 While the base of this hack is Pokemon Emerald, the whole of Kanto, and many Fire-Red/Leaf-Green exclusive features have been ported over, allowing me to use the pokeemerald-expansion project in a Kanto hack.

+Sound interesting to you?
+Make sure to [join the discord!](https://discord.gg/hrbsUVwWes)